deepthought42/LookseeCore/README.md

-# LookseeObjects
+# Looksee Core

 A core library containing POJOs (Plain Old Java Objects), Services, and Repository objects used across all Look-see microservices.
 This library provides the foundational data models and business logic for the Look-see platform.

 ## Overview

-LookseeObjects is a Java library that provides the core data models and services for the Look-see platform.
+Looksee Core is a Java library that provides the core data models and services for the Look-see platform.
 It handles various aspects of web application analysis, including:

 - Domain and page state management
 - Browser automation and interaction